oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 Jetty is a small, highly-scalable Java-based web server and servlet engine.
 It supports HTTP/2, WebSockets, and many other protocols.
 It powers websites and frameworks, both large and small, such as Google  AppEngine.
 Because it is an Eclipse project, its open source project is called Eclipse Jetty. it is standards-compliant and open source, as well as commercially usable.
 It is the main alternative to Tomcat when hosting Java applications.
 Like you can with Tomcat, you can use Jetty both embedded and stand-alone.

-By default, Spring Boot creates applications with embedded web servers, which means that the server is embedded within the application code itself, so you don’t have to run a separate web server to publish  Java web applications.
+By default, Spring Boot creates applications with embedded web servers, which means that the server is embedded within the application code itself, so you don't have to run a separate web server to publish  Java web applications.
 However, with a little configuration, you can also publish a WAR file to a separate Jetty or Tomcat servlet container  (old-school application server style).
-Spring also uses Tomcat by default, but you can easily change this, as you’ll see.
+Spring also uses Tomcat by default, but you can easily change this, as you'll see.

 In this tutorial, you will build a simple web service with Jetty embedded.
 After that, you will build the same web service in Spring Boot and Jetty.
-Finally, you’ll add JWT (JSON Web Token) authentication and authorization to the web service using method-level security with Okta as the OAuth/OIDC provider.
+Finally, you'll add JWT (JSON Web Token) authentication and authorization to the web service using method-level security with Okta as the OAuth/OIDC provider.

 **Requirements**